Screlic65/Brand-Mention-and-Reputation-Tracker-Project./Readme.md

 ##  Deployment

-The final application will be deployed on vercel(frontend) and render(backend)
+The final application is deployed on vercel(frontend) and railway(backend)

 ---